nilearn/nilearn/doc/dataset_manipulation.rst

 see two interesting parameters: *lower_cutoff* and *upper_cutoff*.
 The algorithm ignores dark (low) values.
 We can tell the algorithm to ignore high values by lowering *upper cutoff*.
-Default value is 0.9, so we try 0.8 to lower a bit the threshold and get a large mask.
+Default value is 0.9, so we try 0.8 to lower a bit the threshold and get a larger mask.

 .. literalinclude:: ../plot_nifti_advanced.py